Emergency Medicine and Services

 The Emergency Care division also includes Medical Helpline 116 117, an information and assistance service focused on acute health problems outside office hours.
 In the Uusimaa region, the Medical Helpline Service has two service providers: HUS produces the service for the HUS area outside the City of Helsinki, and the City of Helsinki provides the service to Helsinki residents.

-Prehospital emergency care has been arranged in cooperation with three rescue departments and two private ambulance companies, and as HUS activities.
+Prehospital emergency care has been arranged in cooperation with four rescue departments and two private ambulance companies, and as HUS activities.
 There are two emergency unit locations for the emergency medical service physicians in the Helsinki metropolitan area: the Central Rescue Station in Helsinki and the medical helicopter base at the Helsinki-Vantaa Airport.

 The Poison Information Center is also part of the Emergency Care division.
 It serves the entire country and answers questions about the prevention and treatment of sudden poisonings on the phone around the clock.
 Advice is provided to the public and healthcare professionals.